top of page

 2. Breakfast and lunch on the 29th

-3. Breakfast on the 30th
+3. Breakfast and lunch on the 30th

 4. Breakfast on the 31st